 BDY has both heated and non-heated classes of all levels, if you are interested in trying a heated class, bring water and a towel (both may be found at studio).
 Barre may feel warmer as it is a more active class.
 Keep in mind heated means 86-90 degrees as we create our own heat with movement.

 If you can reserve online, please do!
 It will help our staff greatly with the sign in process, and it will make things faster for you too!
-Just come to the studio no less than five minutes before class time, otherwise your web reservation may be given to a waiting drop-in student.
+Just come to the studio no less than fifteen minutes before class time, otherwise your web reservation may be given to a waiting drop-in student.
 Keep in mind that if you cancel your class with less than 2 hours notice, you will be subject to a $5 late cancellation fee.
 If you don't show at all, you will be subject to a $10 no-show fee.

 No need to bother with super expensive designer yoga gear – just wear clothes that move with you.
 No shoes are worn during yoga or BDY Barre.
 Shoes aren’t even worn in the room where we practice yoga – so please take your shoes off at the door and leave them in the shoe cubby.
 Shoes are worn, however, in BDY Cycle and BDY Fusion, and many students wear barre socks in barre classes.

 Please bring water, but if you forget, we have water available for purchase at the studio.
-Drink plenty of water after your class to help flush out toxins released from muscles and organs during class.
+Drink plenty of water after your class to help flush out toxins released during class.